-The hall is open each morning for children who wish to attend Breakfast Club, which starts from 8:25am with last admission at 8:40.
+We run a Breakfast Club for working parents of children, which starts from 8:00am, with last admission at 8:20.
 Children are looked after by school staff.
 There is a small charge.
+An early start does not suit all children and if you would like your child to attend Breakfast Club, please come and speak to us.